Arnett E. Girardeau

-Arnett Elysus Girardeau Sr. (July 15, 1929 – October 26, 2017) was an American dentist and former politician in the state of Florida.
+Arnett Elysus Girardeau Sr. (July 15, 1929 – October 26, 2017) was an American dentist and politician in the state of Florida.
+He served in the Florida House of Representatives for the 16th district from 1976 to 1982 and in the Florida Senate for the 7th district from 1982 to 1992.

+Early life

-Girardeau was born in 1929 in Jacksonville, Florida.
-He graduated from Howard University where he earned a D.D.S. degree; he also attended graduate school at Wayne State University and Fisk University.
+Girardeau was born on July 15, 1929, in Jacksonville, Florida.
+His great-uncle was Richard L. Brown, a member of the Florida Legislature during Reconstruction.
+He graduated from Howard University, where he earned a bachelors of science degree in 1952 and a D.D.S. degree in 1962; he also attended graduate school at Wayne State University and Fisk University.
+He married Matilda Carolyn Lee and the couple had two children: Arnetta and Arnett Elysus Jr.

+Political career

 The first African-American elected outside of Miami since Reconstruction, Girardueau served in the Florida House of Representatives from 1976 to 1983.

-In 1982, he was elected to the State Senate and he served until 1992.
+In 1982, he was elected to the Florida Senate for the 7th district and he served until 1992.
 He was president pro tempore of the senate in the later years of his term.

+Death

-Girardeau died on October 26, 2017 at the age of 88.
+Girardeau died on October 26, 2017, at the age of 88.